rileykarson/terraform/examples/google-content-based-load-balancing/README.md

 # Content Based Load Balancing in Google Cloud

 This provides a template for running an HTTP load balancer that distributes traffic to different instances based on the path in the request URL.
-It is based on the tutorial at [https://cloud.google.com/compute/docs/load-balancing/http/content-based-example](https://cloud.google.com/compute/docs/load-balancing/http/content-based-example).
+It is based on the tutorial at [https://cloud.google.com/compute/docs/load-balancing/http/content-based-example](https://cloud.google.com/compute/docs/load-balancing/http/content-based-example), as well as the extension to the tutorial at [https://cloud.google.com/compute/docs/load-balancing/http/adding-a-backend-bucket-to-content-based-load-balancing](https://cloud.google.com/compute/docs/load-balancing/http/adding-a-backend-bucket-to-content-based-load-balancing).

 You will need to generate SSH keys as follows: